 Course Type Credits for Two Year (4 Semesters) Post

 Graduate Degree Programs

 Hard Core Course A minimum of 60 but not exceeding 70

 Soft Core Course A minimum of 10 but not exceeding 30

 Open Elective A minimum of 4

 SEC A minimum of 2

 Project/Dissertation A minimum of 10

 MOOC / Swayam/ A minimum of 4

 Coursera/Soft Skill

-Training
+Training/Foundation course

 Total 90

-- 7.2.
-The concerned BOS based on the credits distribution pattern given above shall prescribe the credits to various types of courses and shall assign title to every course including project work, practical work, field work, self-study elective, as Hard Core (HC) or Soft Core (SC) Open Elective (OE) and Mandatory course (MC). - 7.3.
-Every course including project work, practical work, field work, self-study elective should be entitled as Hard Core (HC) or Soft Core (SC) or Open Elective (OE), Mandatory Course (MC) by the BoS concerned.
+7.2.
+The concerned BOS based on the credits distribution pattern given above shall prescribe the credits to various types of courses and shall assign title to every course including project work, practical work, field work, self-study elective, as Hard Core (HC) or Soft Core (SC) Open Elective (OE) and Mandatory course (MC), Skill Enhancement Course (SEC) and Foundation course (FC).